McTear's Gallery1842 Ltd (“McTear’s”) - Terms of Business for Buyers and Sellers (“Terms”)

 13. Methods of Payment

+Invoices totalling £10,000 and above can only be paid by bank transfer from an account matching the details of the registered buyer.
 Prospective Buyers new to McTear’s may be asked to supply bank references prior to the auction.
 Payment for purchased Lot(s) must be made by the registered Buyer; payment by a third party will be refused.
 Payment for goods bought at auction must be made within three business days (days on which the major banks in Scotland are trading).
-Payments may be made in cash (up to £9,000), Switch, Debit or credit card (up to £7000).
-McTear’s does not accept American Express.
-Cheques are accepted where a cheque guarantee card accompanies it.
-In the case that a cheque guarantee card is not provided, or the value of the cheque is not covered by a guarantee card, the goods will not be released until the cheque has cleared (which may take up to seven days).
+Payments may be made in cash (up to £8,000), Switch, Debit or credit card (up to £10,000 online payment).
 Payments can be made by debit and credit card in person only, and not by telephone.
 Payments “not present” can be made by bank transfer (details available from McTear’s) or using the secure online payment system available at mctears.co.uk/payments.
-McTear’s and Auctioneer reserve the right to reject bids by You until outstanding debts to McTear’s have been cleared.
+McTear’s and Auctioneer reserve the right to reject bids by you until outstanding debts to McTear’s have been cleared.
 Buyers should contact their bank to arrange credit approval prior to the sale.
 Title of the Lot transfers to the Buyer only when payment is made in full.

 14. Collection and Storage of Items Sold at Auction

 Goods will be released only to the registered Buyer.
+It is the Buyer's responsibility to ensure that all items contained within a lot are present before leaving McTear's.
 Collection by courier/carriers will only be permitted upon receipt of written instruction from the Buyer and with the agreement of McTear’s.
 Collections by taxis or unauthorised individuals will be refused.
-You shall at your own expense remove items purchased within seven days of the auction, after which time McTear’s reserves the right to hold the Buyer liable for charges in storing the item(s) on the premises or for expenses incurred by McTear’s for storage of the item(s) at a facility outwith the premises.
+You shall at your own expense remove items purchased within four days of the auction for Antiques & Interiors auctions and seven days for all other auctions, after which time McTear’s reserves the right to hold the Buyer liable for charges in storing the item(s) on the premises or for expenses incurred by McTear’s for storage of the item(s) at a facility outwith the premises.
 (After seven days from the auction date, a £10 handling charge per item will apply, followed by a £5 per item per day storage fee, all plus VAT).
 Items not paid and collected within seven days of the sale date may be re-sold by McTear’s (and any financial loss sustained by McTear’s must be settled by the Buyer) or otherwise disposed of at McTear’s’ discretion.
 Any financial surplus will belong to McTear’s.

 McTear’s is not liable in any way for the safe keeping of any Lot(s) sold whether paid for or unpaid.
 Responsibility and risk for an item(s) held by McTear’s after sale, whether before or after payment in full or in part by or on behalf of the Buyer, lies with the Buyer and not with McTear’s.
 McTear’s gives no warranty and/or undertaking that any such item shall be insured by McTear’s against loss and/or damage.
 McTear’s shall not be responsible for damage or loss however occasioned or arising in respect of any item held by McTear’s except where such loss or damage shall be caused by fault and/or negligence of McTear’s and/or a person for whom McTear’s is responsible.